 The Section is required to have a full actuarial valuation, which calculates the Section's funding position at a certain point in time, every 3 years.
-The Section completed the full actuarial valuation as at 31 December 2020 in May of last year.
-This Summary Funding Statement also provides an update on the Section's funding position as at 31 December 2021.
+The Section completed the full actuarial valuation as at 31 December 2020 in May 2022.
+This Summary Funding Statement also provides an update on the Section's funding position as at 31 December 2021 and 31 December 2022.